 It probably won’t be a great shock to learn that the number one factor in projecting the duration of your clogged ear is the cause of the blockage.
 You might need to seek out medical attention if your blockage is not the type that clears itself up quickly.

-You shouldn’t allow your blockage to linger for more than one week, as a general rule, without having it examined.
+You shouldn’t allow your blockage to linger, as a general rule, without having it examined.

 When Does a Clogged Ear Become a Worry?